Aboriginal land rights legislation in Australia: Aboriginal Land (Northcote Land) Act 1989 (VIC)

 The purpose of the Victorian Aboriginal Land (Northcote Land) Act is to authorise the granting by the Crown of land at Northcote to the Aborigines Advancement League Incorporated.

 Aboriginal Lands Act 1991 (VIC)

 The main purpose of the Victorian Aboriginal Lands Act 1991 was to revoke the reservations of certain lands, and authorise the granting of that land for Aboriginal cultural and burial purposes.

 Aboriginal Land Act 1991 and Torres Strait Islander Land Act 1991 (QLD)

 These two acts, the Aboriginal Land Act and the Torres Strait Islander Land Act, superseded the Aborigines and Torres Strait Islanders (Land Holding) Act 1985.

 Aboriginal Land (Manatunga Land) Act 1992 (VIC)

 The purpose of the Victorian Aboriginal Land (Manatunga Land) Act is to authorise the grant by the Crown of land at Robinvale to the Murray Valley Aboriginal Co-operative Limited and to extinguish a Crown lease and any other encumbrances existing over that land.

 Aboriginal Lands Act 1995 (TAS)

 The Aboriginal Lands Act 1995 created the Tasmanian Aboriginal Land Council and defined lands vested in the council.

-Aboriginal Land Rights (Northern Territory) Amendment Act 2006 (Cwlth)

-TheAboriginal Land Rights Amendment Act 2006 enables private housing on Indigenous lands.